GeoscienceAustralia/ga-wphase/README.md

-- Using the command-line script [`wphase`](scripts/wphase), which takes its input as (a lot of!) command-line arguments and can send the basic results directly to a SeisComP3 messaging system, and the visualizations to an Amazon S3 bucket.
+- Using the command-line script [`wphase`](scripts/wphase), which takes its input as (a lot of!) command-line arguments and can send the basic results directly to a SeisComP messaging system, and the visualizations to an Amazon S3 bucket.

-  For example, if you have an FDSN server at http://localhost:8081 and a SeisComP3 messaging system (spread) at localhost:4803, the following script would attempt to solve for the centroid moment tensor of an event at the given location and time, and if successful, send the results to seiscomp under the given event ID.
+  For example, if you have an FDSN server at http://localhost:8081 and a SeisComP4+ messaging system at localhost:18180, the following script would attempt to solve for the centroid moment tensor of an event at the given location and time, and if successful, send the results to seiscomp under the given event ID.